joelparkerhenderson/digital-sovereignty/README.md

 **Regulatory fragmentation** creates complexity.
 Despite GDPR harmonization, supplementary national laws like Germany's BDSG and France's Loi Informatique et Libertés create compliance complexities, with 43% of multinationals facing conflicting mandates when operating across multiple EU states.

 **Vendor dependencies** remain problematic.
-Europe and other regions struggle with heavy reliance on US hyperscalers (AWS, Azure, Google Cloud) for cloud infrastructure and on US and Chinese companies for AI capabilities.
+Europe and other regions struggle with heavy reliance on US for-profit hyperscalers (Amazon, Google, Microsoft) for cloud infrastructure and on US and Chinese companies for AI capabilities.
 This creates strategic vulnerabilities that sovereignty initiatives aim to address.

 ## Public Sector Areas